minjibir/task-management-service/README.md

 ```

 ### 3. Run with Docker Compose
-Now, you can start the entire stack (your app and the database) with a single command:
+Now, you can start the entire stack (the app and the database) with a single command:

 ```bash
 docker compose up -d